RAJAT--PALIWAL/wink/Instructions/mermaid-flowchart-instruction.md

 # 🧠 Mermaid Flowchart Generation Instruction

 This template provides a ready-to-use instruction for GitHub Copilot (or ChatGPT) to generate a **detailed Mermaid flowchart** for an API.
-Specifically designed for codebases where an OCR (Optical Character Recognition) API is implemented, this instruction guides Copilot to scan the logic and return a clean, styled visual flow.
+Specifically designed for codebases where an <<API_NAME>> API is implemented, this instruction guides Copilot to scan the logic and return a clean, styled visual flow.

 ---